stefanjwojcik/ErcotMagic/README.md

     - [X] Solar Generation
     - [X] Total Generation
     - [X] Be able to fill in long stretches of time with batched calls to the API
+- [X] BigQuery Dynamic Loading
+    - [X] Generate tables for each endpoint
+    - [X] Determine the latest date available (if any)
+    - [X] Load Data with a specific date range
+    - [X] Set up Cron Job to update data daily

 - [X] SCED Data Loading Functions
     - [X] Update long-term data
     - [X] Get minimum volumetric energy offer price